jayeen28/falcon-boilerplate/README.md

 ## Serving client
 You can place your client code inside the `client` folder.
 The Falcon boilerplate will search for the `index.html` file to serve the client.

+## Docker
+I have provided the Dockerfile to build the backend image.
+You can customize that as you need.
+Also I have provided a working docker compose file for running the backend and postgres service.
+They will be on custom network named `falcon`.
+You have to create that network or you can use your own network name.